roseymars/NC-News/README.md

 # NC News API #

 Welcome to NC News API.
 This is a RESTful API, where various server endpoints have been created.
-This project has served as a backend to my frontend project, a news website, where I have been sending api requests in order to display the relevant data.
+This project has served as a backend to my frontend project, a news website, which you can find [here](https://news-of-the-north.netlify.app/).
 Everything has been implemented using Test Driven Development and using custom error handling.

 # Instructions #